Gunther disease

-Gunther disease is a congenital form of erythropoietic porphyria.
+Günther disease is a congenital form of erythropoietic porphyria.
 The word porphyria originated from the Greek word porphura.
 Porphura actually means "purple pigment", which, in suggestion, the color that the body fluid changes when a person has Gunther's disease.
 It is a rare, autosomal recessive metabolic disorder affecting heme, caused by deficiency of the enzyme uroporphyrinogen cosynthetase.
 It is extremely rare, with a prevalence estimated at 1 in 1,000,000 or less.
 There have been times that prior to birth of a fetus, Gunther's disease has been shown to lead to anemia.
 In milder cases patients have not presented any symptoms until they have reached adulthood.
 In Gunther's disease, porphyrins are accumulated in the teeth and bones and an increased amount are seen in the plasma, bone marrow, feces, red blood cells, and urine.

-Symptoms and signs
+Signs and symptoms

 Though expressivity is varied depending on the mutation responsible for decrease in enzyme function, severe cutaneous sensitivity is present in most cases of this Porphyria.
 An estimated 30–40% of cases are due to the C73R mutation, which decreases stability of the enzyme and results in <1% of its activity.
 Exposure to long-wave ultraviolet light causes the affected skin to thicken and produce vesicles that are prone to rupture and infection; these secondary infections, along with bone resorption, can lead to disfigurement of the sun-exposed face and extremities.

 Enzyme dysfunction prevents the normal production of heme and hemolytic anemia is another common symptom, though a lack of hemolysis in this disease is possible.
 Porphyrins additionally accumulate in the bone and teeth, resulting in erythrodontia.

 When unexpected attacks occur, abdominal pain, as well as vomiting and constipation commonly follow the attacks.
 Exposure to the sunlight can cause discomfort and result in blistering, consciousness of heat, and swelling and redness of the skin.